List of people who have won multiple Academy Awards in a single year

+Walt Disney won four awards for separate films in 1954.

-Sean Baker (left) and Walt Disney (right) hold records with four statuettes in a single night.
+Sean Baker won four awards for a single film in 2025.

 This is a list of people have won multiple Academy Awards in a single year in the standard competitive categories.

-To date, 84 individuals have achieved this feat on 97 separate occasions.
-The record for most awards in a single year is shared by: Walt Disney, who won four Academy Awards for four different films in 1954, and Sean Baker, who won four Academy Awards for Anora in 2025.
+To date, 84 individuals have achieved this feat on 97 occasions.
+The record for most awards in a single year is shared by Walt Disney, who won four Academy Awards for four films in 1954, and Sean Baker, who won four Academy Awards for Anora in 2025.
 Ten individuals have won multiple Oscars more than once.

 This list is current as of the 97th Academy Awards ceremony held on March 2, 2025.